DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 Her lips, which were covered by black lipstick, formed a smile.

-"I'm succubus Hinemaril, I heard that some human defeated Vanessa-onee-sama, so I was curious to see what kind of human you're."
+"I'm succubus Hinemarill, I heard that some human defeated Vanessa-onee-sama, so I was curious to see what kind of human you're."

 "..."